 Skweel looks a lot like Patrick Star, even though this game came out 6 years before that show.

 The whole point of the retool was because SEGA didn't think Western gamers would take to the Madou Monogatari aesthetic of the original game.
 While Puyo Puyo is still somewhat obscure in the West, it has sold some titles here unedited and garnered a fan base from exports, while Mean Bean Machine's cosmetics likely dumbfound anyone outside veteran gamers who grew up watching Adventures of Sonic the Hedgehog.

-No Problem with Licensed Games: Though many question the re skin and it's relevance as a Sonic game even with it, it's gameplay is considered as fun as the original Puyo game and a classic puzzle title even to those unexperienced with either the Japanese franchise or Adventures of Sonic.
+No Problem with Licensed Games: Though many question the reskin and its relevance as a Sonic game even with it, its gameplay is considered as fun as the original Puyo game and a classic puzzle title even to those inexperienced with either the Japanese franchise or Adventures of Sonic.

 Suspiciously Similar Song: The game not only has some tweaked music from the original Puyo Puyo but seems to take a few notes from Kraftwerk.
 The Stage 9-12 theme in particular sounds like an off key "Home Computer" (and it's actually toned down from the original premix).

 That One Boss: Scratch is the last opponent before Robotnik, and he blatantly admits to cheating during the match.
 He's also incredibly good at making combos over and over again.
 The Evil Grin he bears when he gains the upper hand only makes matters that much worse.